Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to change the group owner to school for the file hello
+how to change the owner to vincent and the group owner to staff for all files and directories in the working directory